 - Pain and discomfort.
 Hammer toe can cause pain and discomfort, especially when wearing shoes or walking.

 - Joint stiffness.
 Hammer toes can cause stiffness in the affected joint or joints, making it difficult to move the toe smoothly and comfortably.

 - Inflammation and swelling.
 The constant friction between the bent toe and your shoes can lead to inflammation and swelling around the affected joint.

 - Redness.
 Irritation from the rubbing and pressure can cause redness and soreness on and around the affected toe.

 - Corns and calluses.
 The bent toe may come into contact with the inside of your shoes, leading to the formation of corns and calluses.

 - Difficulty finding proper footwear.
 Finding shoes that fit comfortably can become challenging due to the altered shape of the affected toes.

 - Limited range of motion.
 As the toe becomes progressively more bent, its flexibility can be compromised.
 This limited range of motion can affect your ability to move the toe comfortably and may impact your balance while walking.

 Diagnosing Hammer Toe

-To diagnose hammer toe, Dr. Foster will examine your foot and toe to assess the extent of the deformity and evaluate muscle strength.
+To diagnose hammer toe, Dr. Joel Foster will examine your foot and toe to assess the extent of the deformity and evaluate muscle strength.
 He’ll also ask about your medical history to identify factors contributing to your condition.